-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from communal garden ground to the rear elevation where the boundaries are defined by stone and brick walls and cast iron railings.
+Communal areas None.
+Garages and permanent outbuildings None.
+Outside areas and boundaries Visually inspected.
+The property benefits from a private section of garden ground to the front elevation with the boundaries defined by stone walls and timber fencing.

 Ceilings Visually inspected from floor level.
-Plasterboard lined.
+Lath and plaster and plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Lath and plaster and plasterboard lined.